tfu88/dotfiles/README.md

 ## Details ##

 ### Goals ###
+- Minimal
 - Simple setup and configuration
 - All plugin based so its fully customizable
 - Sane defaults and out of the box configuration
 - Plug and play with zero config needed to start
 - Flexible once in use

+## Tips ##
+- Prefer asdf installs over brew where possible since the version can be locked

 ## Contributing ##